 Marissa Ghavami is an artist, advocate and creator based in New York City.
 She has worked as an actor, singer, voice over artist and model across theatre, film, television, radio, print and commercials since she was a child.
-Film and television highlights include the lead in the upcoming The Gift of Christmas featuring Academy Award Nominee Bruce Davison and Dee Wallace (E.T.), Paramount’s Not Fade Away directed by David Chase and starring James Gandolfini and CBS’s Without A Trace.
-Marissa first gained national attention singing on NBC’s legendary It’s Showtime at the Apollo as a child and was there discovered by Suzanne de Passe (Motown, The Jackson 5).
+Film and television highlights include the lead in the upcoming The Gift of Christmas alongside Academy Award Nominee Bruce Davison and Dee Wallace (E.T.), Paramount’s Not Fade Away directed by David Chase and starring James Gandolfini and CBS’s Without A Trace.
+Marissa first gained national attention singing on NBC’s legendary It’s Showtime at the Apollo and was there discovered by Suzanne de Passe (Motown, The Jackson 5).
 More recently she has sung at NYC hot spots Joe’s Pub at the Public Theater, Birdland Theatre and 54 Below.
 She was also recently seen on stage as the lead in the Off-Broadway staged reading of They Told Me To Use It at the Broadway Bound Theatre Festival.
 She has done voice over work for such widely known brands as McDonald's, Ford and JCPenney.
 Additionally, she has done commercial and print work for Belvedere, PepsiCo’s AMP Energy Drink, Girl Scout Cookies and Kentucky Fried Chicken.
 Marissa trained as an actor at the William Esper Studio under the renowned, late Bill Esper and as a singer with the acclaimed Liz Caplan and Mike Ruckles.